 - Medical expenses,

 - Pain and suffering.

 When a crane accident causes death, the family members may be able to file a wrongful death lawsuit against the parties responsible for the accident.
 By filing a wrongful death claim, the family can make sure to hold the person who caused the accident accountable for their actions.
 Wrongful death claims can compensate the family for funeral expenses, and other damages.

 Many crane injuries involve accidents at construction sites or other dangerous occupations.
 On-the-job injuries may be covered by workers’ comp claims.
 However, if an independent contractor was injured, or the accident was caused by another third-party, the injured worker may still be able to file a personal injury lawsuit.

-Below, our California personal injury lawyers discuss the following frequently asked questions about accidents involving cranes lawsuits:
+Below, our crane accident lawyers discuss the following frequently asked questions about accidents involving cranes lawsuits:

 - 1. Can I file a lawsuit if I was injured in a crane accident?

 - 2. Who can I sue if I was injured by a falling crane?

 - 3. What compensation is available after a crane accident injury?